sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

   filters: [{ field: "temperature", value: 20, operator: "lt" }, { field: "temperature", value: 0, operator: "gte" }],
 };
 ```
-defines a filter group that check if the temperature is lower than 20 OR higher (or equal) than 0.
+defines a filter group that checks if the temperature is lower than 20 OR higher (or equal) than 0.

-With this simple nested struct we can create complex filters like the one in the example:
+With this simple nested struct, we can create complex filters like the one in the example:

 ```ts
 // if the (temperature is lower than 20 and temperature is higher than 0) or the temperature is -999 or ((the city name is Vigo and country is Spain) or (city name is Santiago and country is Chile))